AlexDenisov/bitcode_retriever/README.md

 ### Usage

-_Note: currently is does not work with static libraries, there is an opened issue #1, if ypu need this feature please a comment there, it will bump prioity of this project at my personal todo-list._
+_Note: currently is does not work with static libraries, there is an opened issue #1, if you need this feature please a comment there, it will bump prioity of this project at my personal todo-list._

 To use `bitcode_retriever` simple feed him your binary and it'll produce archive with bitcode.